The Legend of the Watchful Spirits: The Thread Between Worlds

 Conclusion

-These are simple ways to nurture the bond.
+These are simple ways to nourish the connection.

 But to honor.